 Note: If you do not see a registry entry named DisableAntiSpyware, right-click in the main Registry Editor pane and select New > DWORD (32 bit) Value.
 Name this new registry entry DisableAntiSpyware.
 Double click it and set its value data to 1.

 Now close the registry editor and restart windows to take effect the changes.
 Check on next login there is no more high CPU usage, 100% disk usage by Antimalware Service Executable.

 Note: After turning off Windows Defender, you need to find a good antivirus or anti-malware program to install on your Windows computer to protect it from harmful apps.

 Also sometimes corrupted system files cause high System resource usage or popup different errors on windows 10.
-We recommend to run system file checker utility that scan and restore missing corrupted system files.
+We recommend running system file checker utility that scans and restores missing corrupted system files.

-Also, perform clean boot to check and make sure any third party application not causing the 100% CPU usage on windows 10.
+Also, perform clean boot to check and make sure any third-party application not causing 100% CPU usage on windows 10.